2004-okari/VETLAB/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give me star .
+If you like this project, please share this with your friends.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>